cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ## Challenge
 >
-> Try to run the same code for `Upsilon1SToMuMu_MC_full.root` file we downloaded.
+> Try to run the same code on the `Upsilon1SToMuMu_MC_full.root` file we downloaded.
 >
 > > ## Tip
 > >
-> > You will need the redo the steps above, but setting:
+> > You will need the redo the steps above, setting:
 > > ~~~
 > > int useFile = 3;
 > > ~~~